HarikrishnanBalagopal/video-generation/summaries/2018/2018-tganv2-efficient-training-of-large-models-for-video-generation-with-multiple-subsampling-layers.md

 ![qualitative-faces-1.png](images/2018-tganv2-efficient-training-of-large-models-for-video-generation-with-multiple-subsampling-layers/qualitative-faces-1.png "Qualitative results on faces dataset.")

 Figure 3.
 Example of videos generated by TGANv2.
+Due to the size of the paper, each frame is resized to 128 x 128 pixels.

 Our model successfully generated facial videos with high resolution (256 x 256) without causing a large mode collapse.

 One of the main reasons why it could produce such various videos even if the dataset has high resolution videos is that our method allows large batch size in the beginning part of the generator.
 Initial batch size is 64, and it gradually decreases to 32, 16, and 8 as the level goes deeper.